jaigsingla/test/content/contact/_index.md

 description : "Contact Us"
 ---

-You can write to us. we are happy to answer your queries.
+Please feel free to contact Us. we are happy to shape future of your child.